nicklockwood/FXForms/README.md

 static NSString *const FXFormFieldTypeLabel = @"label";
 ```

 This type can be used if you want the field to be treated as non-interactive/read-only.
-Form values will be displayed by converting the value to a string using the -fieldDescription method.
-This maps to the standard NSObject -description method for all built-in types, but you can override it for your own custom value classes.
+Form values will be displayed by converting the value to a string using the `-fieldDescription` method.
+This maps to the standard `NSObject -description` method for all built-in types, but you can override it for your own custom value classes.

 ```objc
 static NSString *const FXFormFieldTypeText = @"text";
 ```

-By default, this field type will be represented by an ordinary UITextField with default autocorrection.
+By default, this field type will be represented by an ordinary `UITextField` with default autocorrection.

 ```objc
 static NSString *const FXFormFieldTypeURL = @"url";
 ```

-Like FXFormFieldTypeText, but with a keyboard type of UIKeyboardTypeURL, and no autocorrection.
+Like `FXFormFieldTypeText`, but with a keyboard type of `UIKeyboardTypeURL`, and no autocorrection.

 ```objc
 static NSString *const FXFormFieldTypeEmail = @"email";
 ```

-Like FXFormFieldTypeText, but with a keyboard type of UIKeyboardTypeEmailAddress, and no autocorrection.
+Like `FXFormFieldTypeText`, but with a keyboard type of `UIKeyboardTypeEmailAddress`, and no autocorrection.

 ```objc
 static NSString *const FXFormFieldTypePassword = @"password";
 ```

-Like FXFormFieldTypeText, but with secure text entry enabled, and no autocorrection.
+Like `FXFormFieldTypeText`, but with secure text entry enabled, and no autocorrection.

 ```objc
 static NSString *const FXFormFieldTypeNumber = @"number";
 ```

-Like FXFormFieldTypeText, but with a numeric keyboard, and input restricted to a valid number.
+Like `FXFormFieldTypeText`, but with a numeric keyboard, and input restricted to a valid number.

 ```objc
 static NSString *const FXFormFieldTypeInteger = @"integer";
 ```

-Like FXFormFieldTypeNumber, but restricted to integer input.
+Like `FXFormFieldTypeNumber`, but restricted to integer input.

 ```objc
 static NSString *const FXFormFieldTypeBoolean = @"boolean";
 ```

-A boolean value, set using a UISwitch control.
+A boolean value, set using a `UISwitch` control.

 ```objc
 static NSString *const FXFormFieldTypeOption = @"option";
 ```

-Like FXFormFieldTypeBoolean, but this type is used for toggle options and by default is creates a checkmark control instead of a switch.
+Like `FXFormFieldTypeBoolean`, but this type is used for toggle options and by default is creates a checkmark control instead of a switch.

 ```objc
 static NSString *const FXFormFieldTypeDate = @"date";
 ```

-A date value, selected using a UIDatePicker.
+A date value, selected using a `UIDatePicker`.

 ```objc
 static NSString *const FXFormFieldTypeTime = @"time";
 ```

-A time value, selected using a UIDatePicker.
+A time value, selected using a `UIDatePicker`.

 ```objc
 static NSString *const FXFormFieldTypeDateTime = @"datetime";
 ```

-A date and time, selected using a UIDatePicker.
+A date and time, selected using a `UIDatePicker`.

 Form field options